Committed to your privacy

 The information which we process about you is collected:

-- when you complete an online form, or update your details on the Bar Council, the Bar Standards Board or the My Bar or the Direct Access Portal website;
+- when you complete an online form, or update your details on the Bar Council, the Bar Standards Board, the My Bar or the Direct Access Portal website;

 - when you complete an online form or update your details on websites provided in conjunction with the Bar Council such as the Pupillage Gateway;

 - when you submit an application or form to us online or manually;